 6. We have an allergy-friendly station*. *Allergy-friendly station - A food station where specific ingredients are banned, typically including many or all items in the Top 8 allergens and gluten.

 Topics Covered Include: Food Allergies, Celiac Disesae, Food Sensitivities and Intolerance, Avoiding Cross-Contact, Emergency Procedures, Signs and Symptoms of Allergic Reaction, Food Storage/Handling, Cleaning and Sanitizing

 7. We train dining services staff members.

 8. We have a registered dietitian* on staff. *Registered dietitian - Registered dietitians are food and nutrition experts who are often tasked with helping students with food allergies navigate the dining halls.

 9. We train our RA's.

-Students can speak with the Catering Department in Dining Services to discuss menu options.
+Students can speak with the Catering Department in Dining Services to discuss menu options and accommodations.

 Resident Assistants receive general training on medical emergencies.